-Part of BenQ’s ‘Stylish Monitor’ range, the BenQ GW2785TC is a 27-inch monitor using an IPS panel that sports several nifty features.
-With a gross weight of just under 10kg, it is by no means a lightweight, which means that it should be quite stable when placed on a desk.
+With a gross weight of 13.2 kg, or just under 30 lbs, and given its engineered monitor stand, it will remain stable even during the most intense gaming session.
 It does support the standard VESA mounting brackets, so you can wall-mount the monitor should you so choose, or you have limited desk space.

-Aside from the standard tilt and swivel adjustments, the monitor is also height-adjustable, so it can be set up to perfectly suit the needs of whoever is using it.
+Aside from the standard tilt adjustment, the monitor is also height-adjustable, so it can be set up to perfectly suit the needs of whoever is using it.

-The review unit does not specify whether it was factory-calibrated in terms of colour accuracy.
-In any case, the monitor was designed for automatic brightness and contrast adjustment, given its unique Brightness Intelligence feature (more on that later).
-However, if you prefer to adjust the colour/brightness/contrast settings manually, the On-Screen Display (OSD) allows you to do so.
-I found it relatively easy to navigate the OSD; the layout was intuitive and logical, and the buttons to interact with the OSD were sufficient large and spaced apart to make it easier to use.
+The review unit does not specify whether it was factory-calibrated in terms of colour accuracy (DCI P3- 98%) .
+In any case, the monitor was designed for automatic brightness and contrast adjustment, given its unique Brightness Intelligence (BI) Plus feature.
+However, if you prefer to adjust the colour/brightness/contrast settings manually, the On-Screen Display (OSD) allows you to do so – at least in some of the modes (refer to the user manual for more details).

 General work/home usage